One of the main reasons your page is rendering slowly is the size of the images you are using with ShortPoint design elements.

-Open the Developer tools (Chrome Menu > More tools > Developer tools)
+Open the Developer tools (Chrome Menu > More tools > Developer tools):

-Once the developer tools are opened, navigate to the Network tab, and make sure to
+Once the Developer tools are opened, navigate to the Network tab, and make sure to:

-- Activate the record red circle on the left (usually, it should be active by default, If its red, then its already active)
+- Activate the record red circle on the left (usually, it should be active by default: if its red, then it's already active).

-- Activate the Disable cache option
+- Activate the Disable cache option.

-One the page is done loading, the Network tab in Chrome Developer tools will show you every asset that has been loaded into the page, with some insights like the size of each item, and how long it took to get loaded.
+Once the page is done loading, the Network tab in Chrome Developer tools will show you every asset that has been loaded into the page, with some insights like the size of each item, and how long it took to get loaded.

-In the example above, you can see that the largest image in terms of size on our page has a size of 4.6MB, which is too much for a website image,
+In the example above, you can see that the largest image in terms of size in our page has a size of 4.6 MB, which is too much for a website image.

-And if the images being used in Images list, they should not 50KB.
+If the images are used in Images list, they should not exceed 50 KB.

-So If you found any images on your page that has large size, you need to optimize it, and upload it back to your site to get a better page loading time.
+If you found any images on your page that has large size, you need to optimize it, and upload it back to your site to get a better page loading time.